tharunkalluru/Dark-Mode/README.md

 ## How It Works

-This extension uses a CSS filter approach similar to the popular dark-mode extension but is specifically optimized for Contentstack:
+This extension uses a CSS filter approach

 - **Content Script**: Injects dark mode styles when enabled
 - **Background Script**: Handles persistence and tab management